‘Viking Barbie’ Kayleigh Swenson Flaunts Underboob In Sexy New Selfies

 “Wicked beauty…. mine use to be extreme endurance stuff… running… cycling… but since I have a hip replacement it’s back to old school full bodybuilding workouts and kick boxing… low kicks though… lol… love your posts beautiful,” shared another social media user.

-Previously, Viking took to the platform to showcase her curvy body in another creative way.
+Previously, Barbie took to Instagram to showcase her curvy body in another creative way.
 That time, she rocked a tiny thong bikini and posed outside on a modern patio with clear railings.
 She stood with her left shoulder facing the camera and popped her left knee as she arched her back to emphasize her booty.
-She wore her hair down in a side part with bright greenish blue highlights and gave a coy look with her lips parted.
+She wore her hair down in a side part with bright greenish-blue highlights and gave a coy look with her lips parted.